Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

 Table~\ref{tab:feature-description-ablation} presents the results across all datasets.
 Feature descriptions provide substantial performance gains when comprehensive semantic information can be generated, with improvements ranging from modest to substantial depending on the informativeness of the original column names.
-On datasets where original column names lack semantic context, generated descriptions yield substantial gains: \textit{Steel} improves by 36.2\% as the LLM can now understand, for instance, that V14 represents ``steel plate thickness'', while \textit{Jannis} gains 21.6\%, \textit{Air} gains 13\%, \textit{Eyemove} 10.8\%, and \textit{Miniboone} 3.6\%.
+On datasets where original column names lack semantic context, generated descriptions yield substantial gains. \textit{Steel} improves by 30.42\% as the LLM can now understand, for instance, that V14 represents ``steel plate thickness''. \textit{Eyemove}, \textit{Fraud}, and \textit{Air} also benefit because the generated descriptions expose useful domain semantics that are only weakly expressed in the original schema.
+The \textit{Jannis} and \textit{Miniboone} datasets illustrate the second role of FDG: since both the original names and the generated descriptions remain semantically uninformative, FDG marks semantic signal as unavailable, causing \hippasus to disable downstream semantic scoring and rely on statistical signals alone.
 Conversely, modest benefits are observed in datasets having semantic column names, as generated descriptions largely reinforce information already present: datasets such as \textit{Credit} and \textit{Diabetes} exhibit smaller gains since features like credit\_amount, BMI, and age are self-explanatory.

-\textbf{Feature Selector Module.} To assess the contribution of different feature selection strategies, we ablate the Feature Selector module by comparing four variants: (1) no feature selection ($\hippasus_{\text{w/o FS}}$), which keeps all features from materialized join paths; (2) statistics-only selection ($\hippasus_{\text{stats-only}}$), which ranks features using mutual information and correlation with the target variable; (3) LLM-only selection ($\hippasus_{\text{LLM-only}}$), which uses LLM semantic reasoning to rank features; it essentially corresponds to LLM-Rank~\cite{tmlrR25-llm-select}; and (4) hybrid selection (\hippasus), which combines statistical signals with LLM semantic reasoning.
-All variants select $\kappa=10$ features except $\hippasus_{\text{w/o FS}}$.
+Finally, the slight degradation on \textit{Covertype} suggests that semantic enrichment is not uniformly beneficial: even when descriptions are available, overly detailed or weakly aligned metadata provide limited value beyond the statistical signals.